 Is crown removal painful?

 Removing a dental crown at the dentist office is a pain-free procedure.
 Patients may feel some pressure, but the procedure does not involve any nerves and is generally pain-free.
+The dentist may not even need an anesthetic during this quick procedure.

 Yes.
 To place a permanent crown, the dentist must numb the surrounding area of the affected tooth.
-Then, he will cement the crown to your tooth.
+Then, they will cement the crown to your tooth.
 The dentist will already have designed and created the crown to fit perfectly over your tooth, so this procedure is fairly simple.

 Can you eat normally with crowns?